-So often during our own separation I heard people tell me that I couldn’t save my marriage by myself.
+So often during our own separation I people told me that I couldn’t save my marriage by myself.
 I hear the same thing now from people whose spouse wants out and they are teetering on giving up.
-Okay, I will agree that legally with no-fault divorce, in the long run if a spouse absolutely wants out of the marriage they can get out of it by waiting enough time and having enough money.
+Okay, I will agree that legally, with no-fault divorce, if a spouse absolutely wants out of the marriage they can get out of it by waiting enough time and having enough money.
 However, there is a lot you can do to change the dynamics of your relationship for the positive and dramatically increase your odds of saving your marriage.

 The first thing to remember is that with God all things are possible.
 If you are a Christian in a marriage it is also good to remember that a cord of three strands (you, your partner, and God) is not easily broken.
 I am going to link to some articles and videos that will give you hope and ideas on how to practically change your marriage for the better by yourself.

 Michelle Weiner-Davis gives excellent examples in this clip.
 I think she is dead on that we know how to push our spouses buttons in an instant to make things go bad, so we need to think about what buttons we can push to make them go well.
 If she didn’t convince you that you can change a marriage by yourself- listen in that clip, you can hear her say it shorter and more succinctly here.

 Charlyne’s husband Bob was having an affair.
 Her pastors told her to get divorced so she did, and then she became convicted by God that she was to pray and fast for Bob to repent and come home.
 He eventually did come home, they were remarried, and ministered for over 25 years together before he passed away.
 You can read their testimony here.
 If you browse over the website you will find encouragement from their own lives and the lives of others how much change can happen in a marriage when one person seeks God.